 My husband used to like to shop for clothing for me.
 He loves to shop; going to the mall is his favorite thing to do.
-He even loves to window shop—all of which I absolutely hate, especially if its clothes shopping.
+He even loves to window shop-all of which I absolutely hate, especially if its clothes shopping.
 I have too many sensitivities, there are too many things that I absolutely will not wear for other people to buy me clothes.
 I don’t even like buying me clothes.
 I usually find a pair of jeans and a shirt that I like and then buy that same shirt and jeans in all the colors they come in.
 When I find something that fits and is comfortable I must seize the opportunity.
 Now don’t get me wrong, there are certain things that are universally popular, particularly novelty gifts like a personalized santa hat which are a lot of fun, but you don’t have to wear them every day!

 Hubby used to constantly buy me clothing for gifts only to have to take them back, which he did not appreciate.
 I wasn’t sending things back to be mean or rude; I simply saw no reason to keep things in my closet that I knew I would never wear.
 Now, after 15 years, hubby is used to me-and I buy my own gifts.

 Yes-I buy my own Christmas gifts.
 (Stop laughing)

 Hubby is still telling the story of our 10th wedding anniversary when I came home wearing the new wedding band he had bought me.
 What?
 I gave him the receipt.
 Unfortunately, I think hubby likes surprise and I am so completely incapable of even contemplating surprising him.
 So he now sends me a list (with pictures) of the things he may like for Christmas, he gives me a list with options (another bad idea).